What are the risk factors for breast cancer?

 - Chemicals: At this time research does not show a clear link between breast cancer risk and exposure to things like plastics, certain cosmetics and personal care products, and pesticides (such as DDE).
 Research is being done on the possible health effects of these and similar compounds.

-Our document Breast Cancer has more detailed information about these risk factors.
+Our detailed guide Breast Cancer has more information about these risk factors.